smartinternz02/SBSPS-Challenge-9914-HealthConnect-Streamlined-Doctors-Appointment-and-Health-Record-Management/README.md

 # HealthConnect: Streamlined Doctors Appointment and Health Record Management

 "HealthConnect" is a comprehensive Cloud application designed to revolutionize the way you manage your doctors' appointments and health records.
 With a user-friendly interface and powerful features, our app aims to streamline healthcare management, ensuring convenient access to medical professionals and organized health records at your fingertips.
-This project is built using HTML, CSS, and Flask, and it leverages the IBM Db2 database for secure data storage.
+This project is built using HTML, CSS, and PHP, and it leverages the MySql database for secure data storage.

 # Table of Contents
 * [Features](#Features)